 Taking it a step further, home builders/assemblers can start simply with a stand-alone lower receiver and add their selected AR-15 complete upper receiver of choice.

 To stay legal and in compliance with the National Firearms Act, rifles must have a minimum barrel length of at least 16-inches.
-Many manufacturers bill their carbines as having 16.1 or 16.5-inch barrels just to have a skosh of extra insurance to keep ATF screeching harmlessly from the trees.
+Many manufacturers bill their carbines as having 16.1 or 16.5-inch barrels just to have a skosh of extra insurance to keep ATF and Law Enforcement screeching harmlessly from the trees.